 A simple guide is available which explains how publication information can be exported from Symplectic Elements and uploaded in Researchfish.

-Imperial is piloting a central transfer of publication data from Sympletic to Researchfish for UKRI, CRUK and NC3Rs projects, and will continue to transfer data periodically.
+Imperial has successfully piloted a central transfer of publication data from Sympletic to Researchfish for UKRI, CRUK and NC3Rs projects, and will continue to transfer data periodically.

 Delegating Access to Other Staff

 Only the PI can submit the outcomes attributed to their award(s), but they can allow others to enter information into Researchfish on their behalf.

 There are 2 types of access: